fluent/fluent-bit-docs/pipeline/inputs/tail.md

 - When `read_from_head` is `false`, the plugin starts monitoring from the end of the file (classic "tail" behavior).
 This means that only new content written after Fluent Bit starts will be monitored.

 The database file essentially stores `inode=offset` so it should be unique per instance of the plugin, for example if you have two tail inputs then use two separate `db` files for each.
 That way each tail input can independently track its own state.

+{% hint style="info" %}
+Note that `Unicode.Encoding` depends on simdutf library which is written in C++11 or above.
+So, the older platforms are not supported for this feature.
+In addition, `Unicode.Encoding auto` is not covered for the all of the usages.
+This is because sometimes this auto-detecting for character encodings makes a mistake to guess the correct encoding.

+We recommend to use `UTF-16LE` or `UTF-16BE` if the target file encoding is pre-determined or known beforehand.
+In details, this parameter requests to use 2-bytes aligned chunk and buffer sizes.
+If they are not aligned for 2 bytes, Fluent Bit will use 2-bytes alignments automatically to avoid character breakages on consuming boundaries.
+{% endhint %}

 ## Monitor a large number of files